smt/elf-proposal/README.md

-# Slide deck for Social Media Proposal to DSxD Labs
+# Slide deck for ELF Proposal to DSxD Labs